-Transforming gravel parking lots from sterile expanses into thriving, nature-filled landscapes is becoming something of a habit for the Nature Conservancy of Canada (NCC) in British Columbia.
+Converting gravel parking lots from sterile expanses into thriving, nature-filled landscapes is becoming something of a habit for the Nature Conservancy of Canada (NCC) in BC.
 We did this in 2007 in the Campbell River Estuary on Vancouver Island.
-And we have just completed a similar restoration project near Fernie, along the Elk River, by transforming an old gravel pit into a naturally functioning wetland.
+And we have just completed a similar restoration project near Fernie, along the Elk River, where we transformed an old gravel pit into a naturally functioning wetland.

-When the gravel pit was opened in 1999, spruce, cottonwood and aspen trees were pushed to the side and the topsoil was scraped, salvaged and stockpiled in large berms.
+When the gravel pit was opened in 1999, spruce, cottonwood and aspen trees were pushed to the side.
+The topsoil was scraped, salvaged and stockpiled in large berms.
 Gravel was mined and shipped to homeowners and businesses in the region to build roads, driveways, houses and septic systems.
 Eventually the gravel in the pit became too mixed with soil and the operation was closed.
-By this time the pit was filling with water each spring, so when NCC acquired the gravel pit as part of a much larger conservation project — the Elk Valley Heritage Conservation Area — the potential of the area to be reborn as a productive wetland was obvious.
+By this time the pit was filling with water each spring.
+When NCC acquired the gravel pit as part of a much larger conservation project — the Elk Valley Heritage Conservation Area — the potential for the area to be reborn as a productive wetland was obvious.

 The gravel pit, before restoration (Photo courtesy Elk River Alliance)